Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-I-Let-GitHub-Actions-Maintain-My-GitHub-Profile-README.md

 > Anything that fails silently will fail indefinitely.

-Your GitHub profile is often the *first* thing recruiters, collaborators, or engineers see.
-Quietly letting it decay is a credibility tax you pay without noticing.
+Your GitHub profile is often the first thing a recruiter, collaborator, or fellow engineer looks at.
+Letting it decay is a credibility tax you pay without noticing.

 ---